pelsql/YourSqlDba/docs/maintenance/delegated-database-management.md

 Before restoring over an existing delegated target, YourSqlDba terminates its active sessions because a non-sysadmin user normally cannot do so.
 This is not done automatically for sysadmins: they may restore unrelated databases and must therefore handle active sessions explicitly when appropriate.
+The YourSqlDba procedure `S#.KillDbUsers` makes this task easier. **Reminder:** a SQL script cannot request confirmation, so verify these carefully before running them.

 ## Delegated backup cleanup